-The Oakland Campaign Reform Act (OCRA) adds local rules and restrictions in addition to the requirements and regulations of the California Political Reform Act (Gov. Code Sec.
+The Oakland Campaign Reform Act (OCRA) adds local rules and restrictions that apply to Oakland candidates and political committees in addition to the requirements and regulations of the California Political Reform Act (Gov. Code Sec.
 81000 et seq).
 Candidates for Oakland elective office must comply with both California and Oakland campaign laws.

-This Oakland Campaign Reform Act Guide is intended to provide an overview of the Oakland Campaign Reform Act and is to be advisory only.
-To the extent the Guide conflicts with the actual ordinance, administrative regulation or interpretation by the Public Ethics Commission (Commission), those authorities will govern the implementation and enforcement of the ordinance.
+This Oakland Campaign Reform Act Guide is intended to provide an overview of the Oakland Campaign Reform Act and is advisory only.
+To the extent the Guide conflicts with the actual ordinance, administrative regulation or interpretation by the Public Ethics Commission (Commission), those authorities govern the implementation and enforcement of the ordinance.
 All legal citations are to the Oakland Municipal Code (O.M.C.) unless otherwise noted.